-Diverse, Respectful & Inclusive Workplace Policy nbn has no tolerance for any of these behaviours, by any of its people or anyone doing business with nbn.
+nbn has no tolerance for any of the following behaviours, by any of its people or anyone doing business with nbn.

 These standards apply not just in nbn workplaces, but in any place where work for nbn takes place, or where a connection with nbn work exists, from nbn facilities to end user premises, private premises, and events, as well as to online activity (whether within or outside of nbn's corporate network).